What private health insurance covers

 Medicare covers these services.

-Some natural therapies can’t be covered by private health insurance.
-Ask your health insurer for more details or see our fact sheet on changes to cover for some natural therapies.
+Private health insurance policies can’t cover some natural therapies.
+Ask your insurer, or see our fact sheet on changes to cover for natural therapies.

 You might have to serve a waiting period before you can claim some medical costs.
 There is a once-only exemption for some mental health services and treatments.